top of page

 Finding Beauty Close to Home

-I’m starting the new year with a simple goal — to add more mileage to my weekly runs.
+I’m starting the new year with a simple goal, to add more mileage to my weekly runs.
 Nothing too ambitious, just a small step on the ladder to the next level.
 But in scouting out my new route, I ended up finding something even better: a slice of beauty I’d somehow overlooked all my years in Decatur.
-Just a few minutes from my house is the campus of Agnes Scott College, and it’s absolutely lovely.
-The tree-lined sidewalks, the historic buildings with their quiet but grand cha

 Jan 11 min read